xwiki-contrib/parent/README.md

 Provide various parent pom.xml for contrib extensions.

-Extensions are automatically release on http://nexus.xwiki.org if your user have the release right.
+Extensions are automatically release on http://nexus.xwiki.org and http://jira.xwiki.org if your user have the proper rights.

 # Example